 - Hire a balloon artist to make balloon butterflies for the guests.

-- Paint the children’s faces to look like butterflies, similar to these butterfly face paintings.
+- Paint the children’s faces to look like butterflies.

 - Play this butterfly game: Tell half the kids they are flowers and the other half are butterflies.
 On the count of three, the butterflies must find a flower to sit under.
 Keep repeating, telling the butterflies they must find a new flower to call home each time.
 There’s no end or winner to this game, although you could make it an elimination game, similar to musical chairs, by having fewer trees than there are butterflies.

-- Another butterfly games kids love is to pretend they are butterfly catchers.
+- Another butterfly game kids love is to pretend they are butterfly catchers.
 Give them each a net and have them stand in a circle.
 Stand in the center and toss some paper butterflies in the air (you will have to keep picking them up and tossing them).
-As they "fly" the kids try to catch them in their nets.
+As they "fly," the kids try to catch them in their nets.

 Butterfly Party Food